 - Online access to resources, learning modules, and continuing education

-- Collaborations that facilitate important conversations about infant and maternal loss across Canada
+- Collaborations that facilitate important conversations about infant and maternal loss around the world

 - No annual membership or renewal fees

-- Minimum deposit due at time of registration if student does not choose to pay in full, balance can be made in instalments (3 or 6 month option available at time of registration); student can begin once 50% has been finalized.
+- Minimum deposit due at time of registration if student does not choose to pay in full, balance can be made in instalments (3 option available at time of registration); student can begin once 50% has been finalized.

 - Self study start is available.
 Don’t see an in-class training in your area?
 Begin at any time with our online modules and join an in-class when you can.